Codeception/Codeception/docs/modules/WebDriver.md

 * url *required* - start url for your app
 * browser *required* - browser that would be launched
-* host  - Selenium server host (localhost by default)
+* host  - Selenium server host (127.0.0.1 by default)
 * port - Selenium server port (4444 by default)
-* restart - set to false to share browser sesssion between tests, or set to true (by default) to create a session per test
+* restart - set to false (default) to share browser sesssion between tests, or set to true to create a session per test
 * window_size - initial window size.
 Values `maximize` or dimensions in format `640x480` are accepted.
-* clear_cookies - set to false to keep cookies (not default), or set to true to delete all cookies between cases.
+* clear_cookies - set to false to keep cookies, or set to true (default) to delete all cookies between cases.
-* wait - set the implicit wait (5 secs) by default.
+* wait - set the implicit wait (0 secs) by default.
 * capabilities - sets Selenium2 [desired capabilities](http://code.google.com/p/selenium/wiki/DesiredCapabilities).
 Should be a key-value array.

 ### Example (`acceptance.suite.yml`)